DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_III.md

 ## Exercise 4 -- `mutate`(...)
-The mutate function allows you to
+The mutate function allows you to:
 * create, modify, and delete columns
 * add new variables and preserve existing ones
 ```